theodelrieu/playground/docs/docs/usage/intermediate.md

 Caveat
 {: .label .label-yellow }
-Encoders and Decoders are stateful objects designed for one-time use, be careful to not reuse them!
+`Encoder`s and `Decoder`s are stateful objects designed for one-time use, be careful to not reuse them!

 ### Use-cases